Accenture Case Interview: Complete Prep Guide (2026)

 Most Accenture consulting candidates go through two rounds of interviews.
 Here is what each round typically looks like:

-• Accenture first round interview: Two 40 minute interviews.
-The first 10 minutes will be spent on behavioral or fit interview questions and the remaining 30 minutes will be spent on an Accenture case interview.
+- Accenture first round interview: two 40 minute interviews.
+The first 10 minutes cover behavioral questions and the remaining 30 minutes cover an Accenture case interview

-• Accenture final round interview: Three 1 hour interviews.
-One interview will focus on behavioral or fit interview questions.
-The other two interviews will focus on Accenture case interviews.
+- Accenture final round interview: three 1 hour interviews.
+One focuses on behavioral questions and the other two focus on Accenture case interviews

 Most interviews are now conducted virtually through video conferencing, though some offices hold in person final rounds or assessment days.
 Graduate hires may go through an assessment day that includes group activities, case study discussions, and one on one interviews.